ElliePHP/Routing/README.md

 - Check out the [examples](examples/) directory for more usage patterns
 - Read about [middleware](examples/middleware-example.php) in depth
-- Learn about [domain routing](examples/domain-routing.php) for multi-tenant apps
+- Learn about [domain routing](examples/domain-routing.php) for multi-tenant applications
 - Explore the [fluent API](examples/fluent-api-example.php) for expressive route definitions

 ## Requirements